Campsite Crags

 This is a small clean face about 75m left of Tanuki Iwa.
 The anchors at the top need replacing, but there is good tree well back.

 From the clearing of Tanuki Iwa, follow a faint path left at the same level to another clearing below an undeveloped face.
 Continue up then left past a rock step to slim ledges below a steep bolted face.
+The righthand line, with a tag on the first bolt is an old project.

 Working Face 5.12b** 14m

-Another steep route on good rock.
-Take a few small to medium cams.
+A steep route on good rock.

 Climb up to a ledge on the left then climb the left edge of the face to a crack.
 Up this to a poor lower-off.

-The unclaimed bolted line on the left arete.
+Some good moves based on the left arete.
 6 bolts and a Friend #4.

-Start round the corner from Kaitaku Oo no Deshi and climb onto the same ledge.
+Start round the corner from Working Face and climb onto the same ledge.
 Fudge a way up the grubby corner to the bulge and pull left onto the headwall.
-Sprint up an improving crack to the top and a grotty lower-off shared with Kaitaku Oo no Deshi.
+Sprint up an improving crack to the top and a grotty lower-off shared with Working Face.

 Jimuguri Iwa - Rat Snake Rock